Mroik/woop-attack/rules.md

     - The base range is 5 squares
     - The distance between 2 squares is calculated as follows:
         `max(abs(x_f - x_t), abs(y_f - y_t))`
+    - If hit directly a zord loses a life
-    - A player dies if shot directly
+    - A zord dies if they lose all lives
     - A player can use an action to build a shield
     - A player can build multiple shields
     - A shield is consumed when shot by another player